GizelleL/GizelleL/README.md

 ## Hi, I'm Gizelle
 But my friends call me 'Elle' or 'Ella', and you can too. 😁

-* I’m currently working on becoming a data professional, preferably as a data analyst or business analyst.
+* I’m currently working as a Senior Analyst focusing on Sales Analytics and Reporting
-* You can find my certificates of accomplishments and achievements below!
+* You can find some of my certificates of accomplishments and achievements below!

   [Intro to SQL Accomplishment](StatementofAccomplishment-IntrotoSQL-Datacamp.pdf)